 Important differences aside, the Nyāya-Vaiśeṣika position, like other anti-reductionist positions in the history of philosophy, converges in key ways with Aristotelian hylemorphism.
 At the very least, it seems clearly to amount to a kind of non-reductive physicalism, and perhaps even approximates what is today sometimes called “structural hylemorphism” (which differs from traditional Aristotelian-Thomistic hylemorphism by taking parts to exist actually rather than virtually in wholes – thereby, from the A-T perspective, abandoning the unicity of substantial form).

-As I argue in chapter 3 of Maintaining a coherent anti-reductionism requires going the whole Aristotelian hog., these varieties of anti-reductionism are ultimately unstable attempts at a middle position between reductionism on the one hand and A-T hylemorphism on the other.
+As I argue in chapter 3 of Scholastic Metaphysics, these varieties of anti-reductionism are ultimately unstable attempts at a middle position between reductionism on the one hand and A-T hylemorphism on the other.
+Maintaining a coherent anti-reductionism requires going the whole Aristotelian hog.

 AWESOME post, boss.ReplyDelete

 Reductionist buddhists tend to think that things are analogous to that bold - to say the least - buddhist comparison between a person and a chariot because they think that they're just the same thing i.e nothing but the sum of its parts - well at least some strands of it think that way.
 It seems pretty clear that they did not think about the question as carefully thought by Aristotle in Physics II for example.ReplyDelete

 Well Dr. Feser, I'm glad that you're finally coming around to the understanding that other religions have truth too and can even teach us more than Christianity can ;-)ReplyDelete